Skip to main content

 To be eligible for the Fulbright Teachers for Global Classrooms Program, the applicant must:

-• hold at least a bachelor's degree;
+- hold at least a bachelor’s degree.

-• have a minimum of three years of full-time instructional experience in a U.S. K-12 educational institution;
+- have a minimum of three years of full-time instructional experience in a U.S. K-12 educational institution.

-• have NOT resided abroad for five or more consecutive years in the six-year period preceding the date of application; a candidate who has done so is ineligible for a grant.
-A candidate who has lived outside the United States for nine months or more during a calendar year is deemed to have resided abroad for that year.
+- have NOT resided abroad for five or more consecutive years in the six-year period preceding the date of application (a candidate who has lived outside the United States, a U.S. territory, or a school associated with the Department of Defense Education Activity for nine months or more during a calendar year is deemed to have resided abroad for that year).

 Application